lesbaa/-maptiler-sdk-test/readme.md

 ### Installation

-1. Clone the repository:
+1. Clone the repo:
     ```sh
     git clone git@github.com:lesbaa/-maptiler-sdk-test.git
     ```

-2. Install dependencies:
+2. Install deps:
     ```sh
     npm install
     ```

-To run locally, you will need a maptiler API key whitelisted to use localhost.
-The key for "production" (github pages) is set in github secrets and has domain blocking to only be called from `lesbaa/github.io`.
+To run locally, you will need a maptiler API key.
+The key for "production" (github pages) is set in github secrets and has domain blocking, and can only be used from `lesbaa/github.io`.

 1. Create a .env file in the root directory and add your MapTiler API key:
     ```sh
     VITE_MAPTILER_API_KEY=your_maptiler_api_key
     ```

-### Development, build
+### Development, build, deployment

 To start the development server:
 ```sh